loftwah/shop.grindmodecypher.com/wp-content/plugins/yaymail/readme.txt

 1. Download the plugin from wordpress.org.
 2. From your WordPress admin dashboard, go to **Plugins** > **Add New**, and upload the **yaymail.zip** file.
 3. Install and activate it
-4. After activating, you don't need to fill in any license, just go to **WooCommerce** > **Email Customizer** to start customizing emails.
+4. After activating, you don't need to fill in any license, just go to **WooCommerce** > **Email Customizer** to start customizing WooCommerce email templates.

 - Upper toolbar allows you to pick from the drop-down the email template you want to view and customize in the email designer.
 - Powerful left sidebar lets you manage email body elements and multiple template settings in a single panel.
 - Settings panel is collapsible and super smooth.
 You can configure the options just by switching ON/OFF.
 - Preview section shows all email template blocks.
-For each block you have the options to move up/down, duplicate, delete, or copy that element to another template.
+For each block, you have the options to move up/down, duplicate, delete, or copy that element to another template.

 == Frequently Asked Questions ==

+= How do I customize a WooCommerce email template? = From YayMail user interface, select an email template from the dropdown list of WooCommerce workflows.
+For instance, if you've chosen **Completed order** template, you'll get its related sample content loaded in the editing section.
+Then you will be able to start editing using the custom email blocks.

+= How do I change the email content in WooCommerce? = To change the email content in a WooCommerce email, just select an email element, you will see its text editor on the left panel.
+From there, you can edit the text, images, and other media content in your emails.

+= How do I override WooCommerce email templates? = With YayMail, you don't have to modify your theme code to override WooCommerce email templates.
+To stop using the old style email template and start sending the new email design, just go to YayMail and enable the templates you want to use.
+For example, to override the `customer-completed-order.php` template, just enable **Completed order** email template in the YayMail's dropdown list.

 = YayMail Pro vs. Premium Addon, not sure which to buy? = No worries, [it doesn't hurt to ask](https://m.me/yaycommerce).